 In Déanist devotion, the white roses wreathed about the Immaculate Heart of Mary are often likened to Her devotees ourselves, and many Déanists actually refer to themselves as White Roses.

-The Mother-God Hail Mary mp3 The Hail Mary "translated" for devotional use by children of Our Mother God.
-This Sermon, given at a Filanic Service, presents and explains the Mother-God Hail Mary.
+The Mother-God Hail Mary MP3: The Hail Mary, as "translated" for devotional use by children of Our Mother God, presented and explained in a sermon given at a Filanic Service

 Send Questions or Comments on the Immaculate Heart of Mary